bioinfo-chru-strasbourg/howard/docs/CADDOnc.md

     Ensure your input VCF file is available and formatted correctly.
 You can create a test VCF as shown in the example.

 4. **Run Annotation and Calculation**:
-    Use the `howard process` command to annotate the VCF with CADD and ANNOVAR data, and apply the CADDO calculation to classify each variant.
+    Use the `howard process` command to annotate the VCF with CADD and ANNOVAR data, and apply the CADDOnc calculation to classify each variant.

 5. **Inspect Results**:
     Query the annotated VCF to review the results and verify that variants have been classified according to the defined logic.